jorangreef/sudo-prompt/README.md

 You should never rely on `sudo-prompt` to execute your calls in order.
 If you need to enforce ordering of calls, then you should explicitly order your calls in your application.
 Where your commands are short-lived, you should queue your calls to `exec()` to make sure your user is not overloaded with password prompts.

 ## Invalidating the timestamp
-You can invalidate the user's `sudo` timestamp file to force the prompt to appear by running the following command in your terminal:
+On OS X and Linux, you can invalidate the user's `sudo` timestamp file to force the prompt to appear by running the following command in your terminal:

 ```sh
 $ sudo -k